MicrosoftDocs/azure-ai-docs/articles/search/search-try-for-free.md

 ## Sign up for a free subscription

 To try Azure AI Search for free, [start a trial subscription](https://azure.microsoft.com/pricing/free-trial/?WT.mc_id=A261C142F).
-The trial subscription is active for one month and comes with free credits so that you can create services at no charge.
+The trial subscription is non-renewable, active for one month, and comes with free credits so that you can create services at no charge.
 In the United States, the credit amount is $200.
 Equivalent credits are available in other currencies.

 The [Azure portal](https://portal.azure.com/) is the easiest approach for first-time users who want to create and use Azure resources.
 You can access and manage all of your subscriptions and resources from the portal.
 For Azure AI Search, you can use the portal to build components for classic search scenarios and generative search (RAG) workloads.